Erdős–Rényi model

 In the mathematical field of graph theory, the Erdős–Rényi model refers to one of two closely related models for generating random graphs or the evolution of a random network.
 These models are named after Hungarian mathematicians Paul Erdős and Alfréd Rényi, who introduced one of the models in 1959.
-Edgar Gilbert introduced the other model contemporaneously and independently of Erdős and Rényi.
+Edgar Gilbert introduced the other model contemporaneously with and independently of Erdős and Rényi.
 In the model of Erdős and Rényi, all graphs on a fixed vertex set with a fixed number of edges are equally likely.
 In the model introduced by Gilbert, also called the Erdős–Rényi–Gilbert model, each edge has a fixed probability of being present or absent, independently of the other edges.
 These models can be used in the probabilistic method to prove the existence of graphs satisfying various properties, or to provide a rigorous definition of what it means for a property to hold for almost all graphs.